numpy/user-survey-2020-details/site/content/2021/priorities.md

 ## Summary

-The following figure shows the relative frequency of selection for each of the listed categories[^other] at each priority level.
+The following figure shows the relative frequency of selection for each of the listed categories[^other2021] at each priority level.

 ```{code-cell} ipython3
 ---